Liza Lehmann: Music

 After her performing career ended in 1894, Lehmann concentrated on composing music for the rest of her life.
 She completed one of her best known works two years later, in 1896, the song cycle for four voices and piano titled In a Persian Garden, settings of selected quatrains from Edward FitzGerald's version of the Rubāiyāt of Omar Khayyām.
-She composed many more song cycles including: The Daisy Chain (1893), children's songs for vocal quartet; In Memoriam (1899), based on Alfred Lord Tennyson's love poem; and Bird Songs (1907), the latter with words attributed to 'A.S.', thought to have been Alice Sayers, the family nurse.
+She composed many more song cycles including: The Daisy Chain (1893), children's songs for vocal quartet; In Memoriam (1899), setting Alfred Lord Tennyson's "In Memoriam A.H.H."; and Bird Songs (1907), with words attributed to "A.S.", thought to have been Alice Sayers, the family nurse.
 She became known for her art songs, parlour songs and other works in the following years.
 Many of her songs are for children, ranging from the sweet and trivial "There are fairies at the bottom of our garden" to the melodically and harmonically passionate "Stars" in The Daisy-Chain.
 Her tenor song "Ah, moon of my delight" from In a Persian Garden has been recorded through the years by tenors such as John McCormack, Jan Peerce, Mario Lanza, Robert White, and Webster Booth.

 In 1904 she was commissioned by Frank Curzon to compose the score for the Edwardian musical comedy Sergeant Brue, with a libretto by Owen Hall and lyrics by James Hickory Wood.
 The piece was a success in London and New York, but Lehmann was unhappy that Curzon added other composers' music to her score.
 Although she refused to write any further musicals, Lehmann composed the score for a comic opera adaptation of The Vicar of Wakefield in 1906, with a libretto by Laurence Housman.
 This piece was a modest success but did not lead to further comic operas.
 In 1916, she returned to writing for the stage, with the score for the opera Everyman, which was produced by the Beecham Opera Company.

 Lehmann, Ethel Smyth and Maude Valérie White were England's foremost female composers of songs at the beginning of the 20th century.
 Although they all composed solo settings of serious texts, Lehmann and White excelled in setting lighter material.
 Some of Lehmann's compositional practices, such as her frequent writing of four-voice cycles and writing piano links between songs, were consistent with her time.
 Although her pieces were inventive, they are now often overlooked and disregarded.